 Is allantoin safe for sensitive skin?

-Allantoin is am emollient and calming agent, and therefore safe for sensitive skin.
+Allantoin is an emollient and calming agent, and, therefore, safe for sensitive skin.

 Can allantoin be used on acne-prone skin?

 As it helps remove surface dead skin cells, allantoin can help exfoliate acne-prone skin.